Buying real estate in Montenegro?

 What are buyer taxes in Montenegro in 2026?

-As of early 2026, the buyer tax on a typical resale property purchase in Montenegro is the real estate transfer tax of 3% of the purchase price, so on a 150,000 euro apartment (approximately $157,500 USD), you would pay around 4,500 euros ($4,725 USD) in transfer tax.
+As of early 2026, the total buyer tax on a typical resale property purchase in Montenegro ranges from 3% to 6% of the property's market value due to the progressive transfer tax scale, so on a 150,000 euro apartment (roughly $163,000), you would pay around 4,500 euros ($4,900) in transfer tax.

 If you want to go into more details, we also have a page detailing all the property taxes and fees in Montenegro.